A Ruby struct solves one simple problem:

-In this post you’ll learn how to create structs, the difference between Struct & OpenStruct, and a few things you should watch out for.
+You’ll learn how to create structs, the difference between a Ruby Struct & OpenStruct, and a few things you should watch out for!

 A struct is a way to create a new class for the whole purpose of being a data container.